damlanuryilmaz/University-Control-Panel/README.md

 Using Django Framework.
 Ajax and JQuery technologies.
 Written in HTML, CSS, JavaScript and Python.
+Has a Machine Learning page that can predict if student can be hired or not.
+Using RandomForest as a model.

 Has pages for student, teacher and admin.
 Students can choose courses, send messages to their teacher.